Badge, Hart of Richard II

 Originally worn by medieval knights in tournaments, badges were worn on clothing by a ruler’s supporters and dependents.
 In the fourteenth century, they were widely distributed by kings and lords.
 The Hart badge was designed for the followers of King Richard II of England (1367–1399).
 His livery emblem was a white hart, or stag.

-Your current search criteria is: Keyword is "TN" and [Objects]Display Artist is "Unknown English".
+Your current search criteria is: Portfolio is "On View in Bellarmine Hall" and [Objects]Country is "England".